 After ten two-hour CST sessions, the participants all experienced significant improvements in their sleep, memory, range-of-motion, and cognition.

 However, it should be noted that the participants were also receiving other types of therapy (including visceral manipulation and neural manipulation) during the study.
 Therefore, the benefits cannot be solely attributed to CST.

 In the following section, we’ll discuss arguments against craniosacral therapy.

 Arguments Against Craniosacral Therapy for Traumatic Brain Injury

 Critics of craniosacral therapy have many concerns about the practice.
 One is the lack of positive evidence for the therapy.
-While there certainly are some studies that show improvements, there are others that claim the evidence is insufficient.

-Is Craniosacral Therapy for TBI Worth It?
+Is Craniosacral Therapy for TBI Worth Trying?